Tips & Tricks - Unique number generator

 Generates an incremental number that increases by 1 each time.
-The length of the number is controlled by the number of hash characters (#).
-Thus, format="###" generates three digit numbers for the numeric part of the unique number in the series 001, 002, 003, etc. If the maximum number is reached (in this example 999), the sequence is restarted from 001.
+The length of the number part is controlled by the number of hash signs (#). format="###" thus creates a three-digit number part for the unique number in the syntax 001, 002, 003, etc. Once the highest possible number has been reached (here in the example 999), it is started again at 001.

 Each part of the date/time must be created individually.
 All of the required part types from year through month, day, hour, minute to second are available here.